romland/itemLens/README.md

     - I use it for electronics/components
     - Which fields I actually fill in
     - How I search for related links
-    - **Note on Terminology:** While itemLens is an *inventory management* system, the UI refers to the top-level databases as "Collections".
+    - **Note on Terminology:** While Troves is an *inventory management* system, the UI refers to the top-level databases as "Troves".
 The bulk camera feature is named "Multi-Scan", and the underlying database schema retains the name "Inventories" for structural stability.
 I mention this because there is bound to be confusion before all variables are renamed.
 Especially since there was a "collection" before (which is now multi-scan).
+Since then it's gotten even more confusing: collection nee inventory is now called a Trove, collection is not used in UI any more, but it refers to multi-scan in the code.

 ### Voice Search & NLP Engine
 The search field supports voice dictation parsed by a custom NLP engine.
 You can ask natural questions like *"Where is my multimeter?"*, *"How many BNCQ9 connectors do I have?"*, or *"List my microcontrollers."*